monicamendesmontanha/ts-test/README.md

 Note that for this challenge, the HTTP calls are mocked.
 You *must* use the provided `httpGet` function to perform your HTTP requests.

-## Tips
-* Only modify the `get-arnie-quotes.ts` file.
-* Properly define the `TResult` type.
-* You may introduce additional internal functions in `get-arnie-quotes.ts`
-* Exploring all of the code files may provide you with useful hints.
-* Not all of the requirements are covered by the unit tests.
-* We are most impressed with readable code that works.
-* Keep your solution as simple as possible, input validation for `get-arnie-quotes()` is not required.
-* Other solutions to this puzzle are available on github and can be used to give you ideas, however, not all forked solutions are correct.
-* Direct plagiarism results in an immediate failure.

-## Submission

-Once all unit tests pass, push your code upstream then send us the link to your github repo with your solution.
-Please do not create a pull request against the source repository.

 ## Docs